voicebase/voicebase-docs/docs/how-to-guides/v2tov3.md

 ### Custom Vocabulary
-is now set under ‘vocabularies’ not ‘transcripts’,’vocabularies’ and terms have a ‘term’ key and the value is the custom vocabulary.
+Is now set under ‘vocabularies’ instead of ‘transcripts’,’vocabularies’ and terms now have a key ‘term’ and the value is the custom vocabulary term.

 v3: